adam-prometheia/atlas/README.md

 ### Metrics & next actions

-- **Next Actions board (`/next-actions`):** Lists every due or overdue next action sorted by due date with links back to the originating contact for quick follow-up.
+- **Next Actions board (`/next-actions`):** Lists every due or overdue next action sorted by due date with links back to the originating contact and a Completed button that archives the task (stored alongside the originating interaction) so it drops off the board once done.
 - **Outcomes metrics (`/metrics/outcomes`):** Simple aggregation of interaction outcomes to show how outreach is landing (pending, positive meetings/intros, negative responses, etc.).

 ---